zeromev/zeromev-api/README.md

 - Edit the postgrest.conf and update the postgres password (and database if needed)

-- Place the postgrest.conf file in etc directory on the server.
+- Place the postgrest.conf file in the /etc directory

 - Place the postgrest.service file in /etc/systemd/system directory